kdraagyn/SAEDashboard/readme.txt

 	3. Download and install the pySerial library https://pypi.python.org/pypi/pyserial/2.7

-	4. Create a "config.py" file in the dashboard folder with these lines of code
+	4. Create a "dev.py" file in the dashboard folder with these lines of code:

-# start
+#----start-----#
-class config(object):
+class environment:
-	"""class that holds main program configuration data.""" configName = "canids.xml"
-	height = 720
-	width = 1280

-	# set to "True" whenever you need to work with the GUI, False whenever the can
+	# set to "True" whenever you need to work with the GUI and random numbers should be generated
-	# 	bus should be used
+	# set to "False" whenever the can bus should be read
 	guiDev = True

-# end
+	# set interface to listen to for can messages
+	# 	vcan0: 	used for dev on linux and for development
+	#		can0:		used for actual hardware messages and the production configuration
+	bus = "vcan0"
+#------end------#

+		This file only tells the program to generate random values instead of reading values from a can bus.

 	5. Now start editing gauges.py and widgetComiler.py to create custom gauges